initOS/MantisBT-Dashboard/README.md

 -----------

-*Icons by gentleface: http://gentleface.com/free_icon_set.html* *This plugin idea comes form: https://github.com/rolfkleef/mantisbt-dashboard thanks for that, i hope you enjoy*
+*Icons by gentleface: http://gentleface.com/free_icon_set.html*

+*This plugin idea comes from: https://github.com/rolfkleef/mantisbt-dashboard,  thanks for that, we hope you enjoy!*